-In this article, we’ll discuss the step-by-step process of connecting to an Ubuntu 20.04 remote desktop using X2Go.
-We’ll also explain why X2Go is a much better option compared to other remote desktop solutions like VNC.
+In this article, we’ll discuss the step-by-step process of connecting to an Ubuntu 22.04 remote desktop using X2Go.

 Table of Contents